Scramoge ambush: The ambush

-The IRA waited in their position all day for British forces to come from Strokestown.
+The IRA waited in their position in the morning for British forces to come from Strokestown.
 Just as a troop lorry finally appeared, two civilians came up the road in a pony and trap and had to be frantically waved out of the way.

 The lorry carried a nine-man British Army and Royal Irish Constabulary (RIC) patrol travelling on the Strokestown–Longford road.
 The British inquiry into the incident was to question why the lorry was unescorted, as their practice was not to travel in lone vehicles.

 The IRA opened fire from very close range, killing the driver and halting the lorry in its tracks.
 Several of the soldiers and policemen were hit and they scrambled for cover behind a wall along the road.
 The lorry had a Hotchkiss machine gun, bolted onto it, but its gunner got off only one burst before being badly wounded and the gun put out of action.
 The commander of the patrol, Captain Roger Grenville Peek, was hit in the lorry but tried to run to safety, only to be hit again 400 yards down the road and killed.
 The other officer with the party, Lieutenant Tennant, was also killed by a shotgun blast.
 After the death of the two officers, the surviving British, several of whom were wounded, surrendered.

 Just as the firing was dying-down, another lorry—an RIC/Black and Tan patrol—approached the ambush site but turned back after coming under fire.

 Four of the British force were killed – this included two British Army officers (Roger Grenville Peek and John Harold Anthony Tennant), an RASC driver, and one RIC man (Constable Edward Leslie).

 Two men in civilian clothes were also found in the lorry.
 They turned out to be Black and Tans who had been placed under arrest by the soldiers (Constable Buchanan and Constable Evans) – they were made prisoners by the IRA.
 The ambush party took the British arms (including the Hotchkiss gun), burned the lorry and made their escape over the hill of Slieve Bawn.